Skip to content

 parameters list[Any]

-list with the input parameters for a simulation class.
+Input parameters for a simulation class.

 required